A Guide to the Best Beaches in Italy

 4. Fornillo Beach, Positano

-Another classic Amalfi Coast beach to visit is Fornillo Beach, which is found close to the popular town of Positano.
+Another classic Amalfi Coast beach to visit is Fornillo Beach, located close to the popular town of Positano.

-While Fornillo can be busy in summer, unlike the Marina Grande it tends to be not so heaving with tourists, and you can always find a quiet spot along the sand and exceptional views of the surrounding cliffs.
+While Fornillo is busy in summer, unlike the Marina Grande there are fewer tourists and you can always find a quiet spot along the sand and exceptional views of the surrounding cliffs.

-Puglia – also known as Apulia – is the south eastern region that forms the iconic ‘boot’ of Italy.
-With miles of coastline wrapped around the convergence of the Ionian and Adriatic Seas, there are plenty of stretches of beautiful sand and turquoise waters waiting to be discovered, along with one of the best climates in Italy.
+Puglia, also known as Apulia, is located in the southeastern region that forms the iconic ‘boot’ of Italy.
+With miles of coastline wrapped around the convergence of the Ionian and Adriatic Seas, you’ll discover stretches of beautiful sand and turquoise waters.

 5. Otranto Beach